TedHusted/awake/awake.md

 The app begins to conclude its spiel.
 “The X-3000 can also operate many of your mobile apps, such as Notes and Calculator.
 For apps like Music, you can queue a playlist and the sound will play through the speaker.
 Please remember that the X-3000 is text-only.
 Other media is not supported.

-“For more about putting X-3000 to work for you, please review our user guide,” the app said cheerfully to end the presentation.
+“For more about putting X-3000 to work for you, please review our user guide,” the app said cheerfully, ending the presentation.

 The screen melds to a static image of the NeuraConnect logo.

 “Why doesn’t it do other media?
 A movie in my head would be goat.”

 “Sound and visuals are difficult to transmit over the link.
 The bandwidth cost is still too high.
-The military has helmets that link telemetry and high definition visuals, for a million a pop.”
+The military has headsets that link telemetry and high definition visuals — for a million a pop.”

 “A factoid from work?”